ryvin/XML-schema-unit-test-generator/task.md

 - [ ] Commit after each major step.

 ## Next Steps
-- Compile and test the application.
+- Fix enumeration value selection to ensure only valid values for the current element/attribute are used.
+- Fix attribute generation to ensure 'type' is only added to <car>, not <cars>.
-- After validation, update documentation and commit the changes.
+- Test and validate again, then update documentation and commit.